|Known for||Being Leader of Zanu-PF Youth League|

 At the Youth Interface Rally held on Saturday 4 November, Mugabe threatened that he would fire Mnangagwa, asking if he had a made a mistake in appointing him vice president.
 Two days later, on 6 November, Mnangagwa was fired from the post of Vice President of Zimbabwe.

-Triggered by the firing of Mnangagwa, a week later, the army, led by General Constantino Chiwenga announced that they were ready to step into right the problems in Zanu-PF factionalism fights.
+Triggered by the firing of Mnangagwa, a week later, the army, led by General Constantino Chiwenga announced that they were ready to step in to right the problems in Zanu PF factionalism fights.
+November 2017 Military Coup.
 Chipanga then released a statement accusing the Zimbabwe Defence Forces of misappropriating The $15 Billion Diamond Money and warning that the Youth League were ready to die for Mugabe.

-On the evening of the 14th of November 2017, Chipanga was reportedly picked up by the military and taken into custody.
+On the evening of the 14 November 2017, Chipanga was reportedly picked up by the military and taken into custody.

 The next day, the Youth League posted on Twitter that Chipanga was fine and that he had asked the League to comply with the new "National Democratic Project".